joicetomy/Fenix-b2b-sanity/README.md

 # Sanity Ecommerce Content Studio

+# To run sanity studio

+# npm i

+# sanity start </br>

+sanity studio will be started on localhost:3000

 Congratulations, you have now installed the Sanity Content Studio, an open source real-time content editing environment connected to the Sanity backend.

 Now you can do the following things: